 - affect only a portion of a limb, such as the toes or fingers

 - worsen gradually and without obvious cause

-Because limb numbness can be due to many factors, doctors often use a comprehensive workup to determine the symptom’s cause.
+Because limb numbness can be due to many factors, doctors often use a comprehensive workup to determine its cause.
 This includes:

 Taking a medical history

 A doctor will ask about previous health conditions as well as when the numbness started.
-Examples of questions a doctor may ask are: “How long do your limbs feel numb?” and “Have you recently experienced any injuries or falls?”
+Examples of questions a doctor may ask are “How long have your limbs felt numb?” and “Have you recently experienced any injuries or falls?”

 Conducting a physical examination

 A doctor will examine you and test for neurological function.
 This includes testing your reflexes, muscle strength, and sensory functions.
-A doctor may test to see if the patient can feel various sensations, such as a pinprick or light touch on both sides of the body.
+A doctor may test to see if you can feel various sensations, such as a pinprick or light touch on both sides of the body.

-Of special interest is where and to what extent a patient is experiencing numbness of limbs.
-For example, numbness on both sides of the body can indicate a brain lesion while numbness in only a part of a limb can indicate peripheral nerve damage.
+Of special interest is where and to what extent someone is experiencing numbness of limbs.
+For example, numbness on both sides of the body can indicate a brain lesion.
+Numbness in only a part of a limb can indicate peripheral nerve damage.

 Performing clinical testing